Lin-Manuel Miranda Career Timeline: From ‘In the Heights’ to ‘Hamilton’ to Hollywood

 Lin-Manuel Miranda is basically a modern day William Shakespeare.
 The multi-award-winning writer may be best known as the creative brains behind Hamilton.
 But he’s been creating and starring in musicals for over 20 years; Lin-Manuel Miranda is a tour-de-force who’s changed the face of theatre forever.

-Ahead of the In the Heights film release on June 11, we’re taking a look back at how Lin-Manuel Miranda established himself in the Broadway scene before becoming a global superstar.
+With Miranda having a banner film year with In the Heights, tick, tick… BOOM, and Encanto — putting an EGOT within reach — and with Hamilton continuing to take the globe by storm, we’re taking a look back at how Lin-Manuel Miranda established himself in the Broadway scene before becoming a global superstar.

 2000: In the Heights debuts

 Lin-Manuel Miranda debuts the first version of In the Heights at Wesleyan University, when he is a sophomore in college.